 2. Customer Relationship Management (CRM)

-CRMs help sales leaders track the social selling activities of sellers and provide opportunities to coach them to improve results.
+CRMs help sales leaders track the digital selling activities of sellers and provide opportunities to coach them to improve results.
 This essential tool allows sales organizations to capture and organize leads.
 Additionally, most provide integration with other marketing tools, such as marketing automation, social media, and sales processes.